Ouranosinc/Magpie/docs/usage.rst

 The first, simply named ``pavics/magpie``, is to execute `Magpie` itself as a :ref:`usage_webapp`.
 This simultaneously offers both :ref:`usage_api` and :ref:`usage_ui` interfaces accessible from the configured endpoint.
 Using the same image and an override of the ``CMD``, it is also possible to run any of the :ref:`usage_cli` operations with all preinstalled package dependencies.
-This image is a good reference to understand how to run the :ref:`usage_webapp` locally if desired.
+This image's `Dockerfile`_ is a good reference to understand how to run the :ref:`usage_webapp` locally if desired.

 The second `Docker` image consists of `Twitcher`_ code base with integrated :class:`magpie.adapter.MagpieAdapter` such